bryanhoonISC/IRIS-CE-Template/README.md

 ```

 ### IRIS Initialization
-In this template two approaches are provided to initialize iris: merge and python.
+In this template merge.cpf is used to initialize iris.
 merge.cpf is a convenient way to setup different IRIS configuration settings.
 [Learn more about merge.cpf](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=RACS_cpf#:~:text=Use%20the%20iris%20merge%20command,is%20the%20instance's%20current%20iris.).

 1. Using merge to initialize IRIS and create IRIS Database and Namespace